titon/framework/docs/en/setup/installing.md

 * [Composer](https://getcomposer.org/)
 * Multibyte extension

+### Using Nexus ###

+We suggest using [Nexus](nexus.md), an all-in-one Vagrant development environment.
+It's an official Titon project that provides up-to-date support for Hack and HHVM development.

+If you prefer not to use Nexus, continue reading, else jump down to the installation chapter.

 ### Installing Vagrant ###

-We suggest using [Vagrant](https://www.vagrantup.com/) for local development.
-You can install Vagrant by downloading one of their official installers.
+You can install [Vagrant](https://www.vagrantup.com/) by downloading one of their official installers.

 ### Installing HHVM ###